 Victrex also continues to be involved in pioneering technologies and their application in the aerospace sector.
 A major theme at Fakuma is achieving greater production efficiency – including parts consolidation – in processes such as:

-- The fusible-core technology of the Dutch injection-moulding specialist Egmond Plastic BV, which can achieve cost savings of over 30% in the manufacture of complex pump housings, combined with top-class performance and a weight savings of up to 50% compared with conventionally machined metal components.
+- The fusible-core technology of the Dutch injection-molding specialist Egmond Plastic BV, which can achieve cost savings of over 30% in the manufacture of complex pump housings, combined with top-class performance and a weight savings of up to 50% compared with conventionally machined metal components.

 Victrex already provides an extensive portfolio of products, technologies and services in support of sophisticated applications in many key sectors – and is making every effort to continue to move forward and define the future.